ffischer42/0vbb-efficiency-analysis/README.md

 # 0vbb-efficiency-analysis
-This repository will hold and preserve my analysis code for determining the 0vbb detection efficiencies for the GERDA BEGe detetors.
+This repository holds the current version of my analysis code for determining the 0vbb detection efficiencies for the GERDA BEGe detetors.
+The code will be cleaned and organized after I've finished writing my thesis.